An improvement on the base-change theorem and the functor $f^!$: Introduction

 If we identify ${(gf)}^\times$ with $f^\times g^\times$ via the canonical isomorphism $\delta(f,g)$, and identify ${(gf)}^!$ with $f^*g^\times$ via the isomorphism (\ref{eq0.1}) above, then the map $\psi(gf):{(gf)}^\times\la {(gf)}^!$ reduces to $\Phi(\diamondsuit)g^\times: f^\times g^\times\la f^* g^\times$.

-Since every morphism in $\seq$ can be factorized as $gf$ with $f$ a localizing immersion and $g$ proper, these computations tell us that the theorem gives us no choice on how to define the $h^!$ and $\psi(h):h^\times\la h^!$ for any morphism $h\in\seq$. \ermk
+Since every morphism in $\seq$ is 2-isomorphic to a composite $gf$, with $f$ a flat monomorphism (even dominant) and $g$ of finite type and universally quasi-proper, these computations tell us that Theorem~\ref{T0.5} gives us no choice on how to define $h^!$ and $\psi(h):h^\times\la h^!$ for any 1-morphism $h\in\seq$. \ermk